tisfeng/Raycast-Easydict/README.md

 ### System Proxy

-When this feature is enabled, `Easydict` will try to get the Mac system proxy.
-If succeeds, all subsequent network requests will be sent using the system proxy.
-This option is turned off by default.
-(This feature is to counteract IP blocking, because some services like Linguee have frequency restrictions on IPs)
+When this feature is turned on, `Easydict` will try to get the Mac system agent, and if successful, all subsequent network requests will be sent through the system agent.
+It is disabled by default.
+This feature is intended to counter IP blocking (some services such as Linguee have frequency restrictions on IPs), **but it can slow down the response time to requests, so please enable it only when needed. **

 ### Translation Services